ireneorichie/docs/serving/installing-logging-metrics-traces.md

        ...
        ```

+       where `CUSTOM-VERSION` and `gcr.io/FLUENT-CUSTOM-IMAGE` are example values.

-1. Optional: Customize the default monitoring plugin output.
+1. Optional: Customize the default observability plugin output.
 You can skip this
    step if you want to keep the default settings.

-   To modify the default settings and specify how you want the monitoring plugin
+   To modify the default settings and specify how you want the observability plugin
    to output your data, follow the instructions in the
    ["Setting up a logging plugin"](setting-up-a-logging-plugin.md)
    topic.